gileck/book-reader-app/book-parser/parser/steps/05-sentence-detection/README.md

-# Step 5: Sentence Detection and Combination
+# Step 5: Sentence Detection (Phase 1: Sentence-Level Output)

 ## Overview

-Step 5 converts paragraph chunks from Step 4 into individual sentences with paragraph indexing, then combines small sentences to meet optimal word count requirements while preserving paragraph boundaries.
+Step 5 converts paragraph chunks from Step 4 into individual sentences with paragraph indexing.
+In Phase 1, we keep sentence-level chunks and only merge ultra‑short sentences (< 10 words) backward within the same paragraph to avoid tiny fragments.

 ## Requirements